GoogleCloudPlatform/k8s-config-connector/docs/archive/README.UpdatingTerraformProvider.md

 2. Run `git subtree pull --prefix third_party/github.com/hashicorp/terraform-provider-google-beta https://github.com/hashicorp/terraform-provider-google-beta.git v5.X.Y --squash` from the repo’s root.
 This will update the provider code to the specified version.
 3. Git may prompt you on merge CONFLICT, carefully review and resolve the CONFLICT to complete the git merge.
 4. Run `make vet` to check if the updated code compiles.
-5. Run `make generate manifests resource-docs generate-go-client` to update all the generated files.
+5. Run `make generate manifests resource-docs` to update all the generated files.
 6. Run `python3
     scripts/generate-field-diffs-tf-upgrade/generate_field_changes.py` to